Tareq Al-Suwaidan: Views and ideology

 He supported the Muslim Brotherhood against the 2013 Egyptian coup d'état.
 He is a member of the Muslim Brotherhood in Kuwait and has been described in US State Department cables as a "moderate Islamist".
 In 2012 he said "If Islamists start to become tyrants in the countries that were hit by the Arab Spring, we will revolt against them just like we did against their predecessors." and that "Freedom is a holy right and is one of the principles in Islam ...
 Freedom is to do and say what a person wishes but in a polite manner and without hurting others."
 Al-Suwaidan has condemned the 9/11 terrorists saying "these people are very dangerous to themselves, to the Arab world, to the Islamic world itself, and to Islam itself."
 He said that slavery in Islam was eradicated by liberals only and not by the Islamists, and that "a human being is free in his movements and where he wants to belong, and convictions are what move people, and not force."

-In 2006 he demanded that the European Union, as well as the rest of the world, enact "a law that forbids the insult to religious figures and religious sacred opinions."
+In 2006 he said that the European Union, as well as the rest of the world, should enact "a law that forbids the insult to religious figures and religious sacred opinions."
 Al-Suwaidan is one of the signatories of A Common Word Between Us and You, an open letter by Islamic scholars to Christian leaders, calling for peace and understanding.